 Army Council Instructions for the safe storage of documents to prevent total loss from a fire

-Ironically the British Army/War Office was fully aware of the danger of keeping all records of service together (AB 358s and attestations etc.) in one building when it came to Army Record Offices and this is reflected in Army Council Instructions from 1916 and 1924.
+Ironically the British Army/War Office was fully aware of the danger of keeping all records of service together (AB 358s and attestations etc. For an explanation of the role and development of the AB358 click here) in one building when it came to Army Record Offices and this is reflected in Army Council Instructions from 1916 and 1924.
 By the time of the move to Arnside in 1934, War Office use of the Arnside building ignored the good practice set out in the A.C.I.s of not keeping all of the service related documents together in one building.
 A mixture of the need for economy (for the strains placed on War Office accommodation between the Wars by the huge number of Great War records of all types click here) and the fact that the records were mostly documents of ex-servicemen needed for legal, pension and historical purposes rather than maintaining serving personnel or for potentially calling out reservists in wartime probably meant that the War Office did not feel the need to compromise on economy by dividing the records between separate buildings, The use of huts for Boer War records in the square next to Arnside (discussed below) was probably a wartime expedient and Arnside apart from its large and vulnerable roof structure did at least meet the requirement of storage of almost all of its records in a permanent building.

 ‘17.
 [Editor’s note: of 1924] Storage of Documents in Record Offices.

 1. As a precaution against the destruction by fire of documents kept at record offices all records not required for frequent reference, should be stored in permanent buildings, where possible, and not in permanent hutments.